 No. The SignaLink USB never requires external power.
 It is always powered by the computer's USB jack.

-NOTE: If you are plugging the SignaLink USB into a USB hub, then the hub needs to be a powered hub that supports "high-power" USB devices.
+NOTE: If you are plugging the SignaLink USB into a USB hub, then the hub needs to be an externally powered hub that supports "high-power" USB devices.
 See question "Will the SignaLink USB work with my USB hub?" below for more details.

-The SignaLink USB supports ALL Digital modes that are available for sound card interfaces, including, PSK31, MT-63, WSJT FSK441, SSTV, APRS®, and Packet (300 and 1200 baud).
-The SignaLink USB also supports ALL Voice modes (VOIP), such as EchoLink®.
+The SignaLink USB supports virtually ALL digital modes that are available for sound card interfaces including but not limited to, PSK31, MT-63, WSJT/WSJT-X modes (FT8, JT4, JT9, JT65, QRA64, ISCAT, MSK144, WSPR, JTMS, FSK441, FSK315, ISCAT, and JT6M.), SSTV, APRS®, Packet (300 and 1200 baud), VARA HF, VARA Narrow, and VARA Wide.
+The SignaLink USB also supports virtually ALL Voice modes (VOIP, RoIP, etc.), such as EchoLink®, and Zello.
 About the only modes that you can't operate with the SignaLink USB, or any other sound card interface, are Pactor, G-TOR and Clover.
-These modes are within the capabilities of the SignaLink USB, but the software is not yet available due to licensing issues**.
+These modes are unavailable due to licensing or other issues**.

 **NOTE: Pactor RECEIVE ONLY software is available for Windows-based computers, and Pactor 1 software (transmit and receive) is available for Linux.

-The SignaLink USB will work fine with most powered USB hubs that are designed specifically for "high power" USB devices (current draw of 100-500ma).
+The SignaLink USB should work fine with any powered USB hub that is designed specifically for "high power" USB devices (current draw of 100-500ma).
 Non-powered hubs, and those that are designed for "low power" USB devices most likely will NOT work.
-To avoid any problems, we suggest that you plug the SignaLink into a powered, "high power" USB hub, or (preferably) directly into the computer's USB jack.
+To avoid any problems, we suggest that you plug the SignaLink into a powered, "high power" USB hub, or (preferably) directly into the computer's rear panel USB jack.

 NOTE: A few of our customers have found that some USB hubs that are advertised as being suitable for "high power" USB devices simply are not.
-If you are using a USB hub and cannot get the SignaLink to function properly, then you most likely need to plug the SignaLink USB directly into the computer.
+If you are using a USB hub and you cannot get the SignaLink to transmit properly, then you may need to plug the SignaLink USB directly into the computer.